The Buck-Passing Game: The stochastic buck-passing game.

 If instead we take \eqref{eq:strategySBPG} as a mixed strategy in the \ac{DBPG}, then the cost for player $1$ is

 \end{remark}

-\subsection{Relation between the deterministic and stochastic games}
+\subsection{Relation between the deterministic and stochastic games.}

 Even if \ac{SBPG} is not the mixed extension of \ac{DBPG}, we next show that---as it happens for mixed extensions---equilibria for the deterministic game are preserved in the stochastic setting.
-In line with the notation introduced in \cref{se:deterministic}, we call $\actions_{\play}$ the extreme points of $\simplex_{\play}$, so a strategy in $\actions_{\play}$ is a degenerate measure and corresponds to choosing an out-neighbor with probability $1$.
+In line with the notation introduced in \cref{se:deterministic}, $\actions_{\play}$ denotes the set of extreme points of $\simplex_{\play}$, so a strategy in $\actions_{\play}$ is a degenerate measure and corresponds to choosing an out-neighbor with probability $1$.

-\begin{proposition} For each \acl{BPG} $\game(\graph,\initial)$ we have $\NE(\actions)\subseteq\NE(\simplex)$. \end{proposition}
+\begin{proposition} For each \acl{BPG} we have $\NE(\actions)\subseteq\NE(\simplex)$. \end{proposition}

-\begin{proof} By contradiction, suppose there exists some $\actprof\in\NE(\actions)$ such that $\actprof\not\in\NE(\simplex)$.
+\proof{Proof.} By contradiction, suppose there exists some $\actprof\in\NE(\actions)$ such that $\actprof\not\in\NE(\simplex)$.
 Notice that

 with the obvious meaning of the symbols.
 In particular, if we consider a deterministic profile $\actprof\in\actions$, then